SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 He took them through the mail from a number of schools and he was known for being a genius.

-Becoming the Birdman
+Stroud Becomes the Birdman

-While he was incarcerated at Leavenworth, Robert Stroud became interested in birds, specifically canaries.
-It all started one day in 1920 during his one hour a week walk in the yard.
+While incarcerated at Leavenworth, Robert Stroud became interested in birds.
+It all started one day in 1920 during his one-hour-a-week solitary walk in the exercise yard.

-A sign showing Robert Stroud's information on AlcatrazStroud's official mugshot from Alcatraz - this is on a sign on the island alongside the other infamous prisoners that spent time here.
+A sign showing Robert Stroud's information on AlcatrazA sign on the island with Stroud's official mugshot from Alcatraz, alongside the other infamous prisoners who spent time here.

 The prison cut a walkway between the two cells, so he could go back and forth as much as needed.
 He ended up with over 300 birds that all lived in cigar boxes in an adjacent cell.

+But Stroud didn't want to leave his birds, so he and Della Mae got married.
 Since Stroud had studied the law, he knew that the state could not move a married prisoner out of state.

 After a lot of debate, the warden lost the battle and Stroud was granted permission to continue his studies.
 People outside the prison continued to support Stroud's efforts and even donated equipment to him.

-With all of this happening, Robert Stroud also published his first book while at Leavenworth.
-The book was called "Diseases of Canaries."
+With all of this happening, Robert Stroud published his first book while at Leavenworth.
+The book was called Diseases of Canaries (1933).

-History at Alcatraz
+The Birdman at Alcatraz

 Finally, in 1942, Robert Stroud was transferred to Alcatraz Island.
-The rules here were very different and a lot stricter.

 The solitary confinement cells on Alcatraz IslandTwo of the solitary confinement cells on the island - the area where Stroud spent much on his time in this prison.

 Even as Stroud was focusing a lot of his time on his research, he still couldn't stay out of trouble.
-In 1948, he supported the efforts of a group of prisoners that tried to escape from the island.

-He did this by donating money to their defense.
 In 1948, he also staged a hunger strike with the rest of the prisoners.

 Disclaimer: I receive a small commission from some of the links on this page.

-Great Alcatraz Combo Tours
+Deals on Alcatraz Tours

 Learn more about the Birdman of Alcatraz on one of these combo tours.

-End of Life
+The Birdman's End of Life

-Birdman of Alcatraz Movie
+'Birdman of Alcatraz' Movie

-Unlike many of the other convicts, such as Al Capone who were already famous for their actions, the Birdman only really became famous for what he did after he was incarcerated.
+Unlike many of the other convicts, such as Al Capone, who were already famous for their actions, the Birdman only really became famous for what he did after he was incarcerated

 More on Alcatraz

-Biography of Al Capone: Learn more about the life and down fall of the most infamous prisoner of Alcatraz, Al Capone.
-Here you can learn more about why he went to prison, how he ended up in Alcatraz and where he lived out his final days.
+Biography of Al Capone: Learn more about the life and downfall of the most infamous prisoner of Alcatraz, Al Capone.
+Here you can learn more about why he went to prison, how he ended up in Alcatraz, and where he lived out his final days.

 Comments?
 Questions?
 Suggestions?